-Entertain guests at your Halloween party with these fun blood bags!
+A blood bag drink can be extra spooky when you entertain guests at your Halloween party!
 This red Halloween Drink (non-alcoholic) is perfect for filling fake I.V. bags designed specifically for drinks.
 Learn where to find these bags plus tips for how to fill, clip and display the blood bags.
 I also share how to make the easiest edible fake blood splatters with just two ingredients.
 These blood bags make a great accessory to your vampire costume!

-Over a year ago I spotted these fake blood bags on Amazon while trying to find some Halloween party ideas.
-I’ve had them on hand that long and my poor kids have asked me many times when I was going to make my blood punch so they could try them out.
+Over a year ago I spotted fake blood bags on Amazon while trying to find some Halloween party ideas.
+How cool would it be to drink from a blood bag for drinks?
+I’ve had them on hand that long and my poor kids have asked me many times when I was going to make my vampire blood punch so they could try them out.
 This week I finally delivered and they were ecstatic!
+Update: I can no longer find these exact bags.
+However, there is a wide variety of blood bags on Amazon that are very similar.

 Blood Bags Halloween Drink Supplies

 For this project I wanted to display my blood bag drinks in a fun way.
 I had this clear plastic container from IKEA which I felt resembled a caddy you might see phlebotomists carry.
 I couldn’t find that exact product at Amazon but above are a couple of alternatives.
-To up the spooky factor, I decided it needed some fake blood splatter.
+To up the spooky factor, I decided it needed some fake blood splatter to complement my iv bag drinks.

 How to Make Edible Fake Blood